Agoric/documentation/main/ertp/api/mint.md

 Only a `mint` can issue new digital assets, so only the holder of a `mint` can do so.
 A `mint` has a one-to-one relationship with both an `issuer` and a `brand`.
-So it can only mint new assets of that `brand` and is the only `'mint` that can mint new assets of that `brand`.
+So it can only mint new assets of that `brand` and is the only `mint` that can mint new assets of that `brand`.

 ## makeIssuerKit(allegedName, amountMathKind)